sbgnbricks/cysticfibrosismap.github.io/pages/modelbricks.md

     </tr>
 </table>

 If synthesis of a protein R is regulated by a signal S, with a constant degradation, then R is characterised by a <strong>linear response</strong>: the amount of R is directly proportional to the strength of signal S. SBGN-PD brick alove provides visualisation of this module.
 The VCell model <a href="/modelbricks/Tyson_2003_1a.vcml">Tyson_2003_1a.vcml</a> provides an executable counterpart for this brick.
-This ModelBrick follows the network described in a paper by Tyson et al. (2003) "Sniffers, buzzers, toggles and blinkers: dynamics of regulatory and signaling pathways in the cell" (<a href="https://www.ncbi.nlm.nih.gov/pubmed/12648679">PubMedID: 12648679</a>).

  <div class="img" style="font-size:90%; text-align:center;"><br />
     <a href="/modelbricks/LinearResponse.graphml">SBGN-PD brick</a> &ensp;